tomverbeure/tek420a/README.md

     One major negative is the price of GPIB to USB interface dongles: except for cheaper UGPlus ones that aren't supported by any Linux driver, you'll be paying at least ~$60 for an Agilent 82357B on AliExpress.

-    I didn't want to wait 2 months for it to arrive, so I went with a $100 National Instruments GPIB-USB-HS instead.
+    I didn't want to wait 2 months for one of those to arrive, so I went with a $100 National Instruments GPIB-USB-HS instead.
 That's a steep price for what it is, but $190 + $100 is still less than any working second hand Tek scope with an Ethernet port.

-    Once I done (~lose interest) in the whole glscopeclient exercise, I'll probably sell it back on eBay...
+    Once I'm done (=lose interest) with the whole glscopeclient exercise, I'll probably sell it back on eBay...

 * Other features